Jason Mendoza, MD, MPH

 Roger Goosey, BS

-Roger Goosey is a research associate on the team, and coordinator for the Fit 5 Kids study.
+Roger is a Research Coordinator and team lead for the Fit 5 Kids & StepByStep projects.
 He is originally from Southwest Washington and received his BS from the University of Washington, where he majored in biology and minored in global health and education.
-Before joining the team, he worked on clinical research studies in Portland, Oregon.
+Before joining the team, he worked on clinical research studies in Portland, Oregon, but is inspired by research aimed at promoting health equity and improving health outcomes.
 Some of his favorite activities include being outdoors or around music.